lanl/singularity-eos/doc/sphinx/src/models.rst

 The 3T Model
 ``````````````

-In high-energy denisty physics, the so-called three-temperature (or
+In high-energy density physics, the so-called three-temperature (or
 3T) model is often employed.
 In this model, a material is fully or
 partially ionized.
 Due to the separation in masses between electrons
 and atomic nuclei, electrons come into thermal equilibrium and ions